-Table 8 shows the effect of the contribution rate, $\tau$ , on portfolio allocations and spending.
-The first row shows the baseline case with $\tau = 0$ and the additional rows report results for $\tau = 1\%$ , 2%, and 5%.
-As the contribution rate $\tau$ increases, allocations to the alternative asset increase.
-Intuitively, current and future capital inflows from contributions effectively make the portfolio more titled towards liquid assets.
+Table 8 shows the effect of the contribution rate, τ , on portfolio allocations and spending.
+The first row shows the baseline case with $\tau = 0$, and the additional rows report results for $\tau = 1\%$, 2%, and 5%.
+15 As the contribution rate τ increases, allocations to the alternative asset increase.
+Intuitively, current and future capital inflows from contributions effectively make the portfolio more titled toward liquid assets.
 Anticipating this, the investor reduces allocations to both public equity and bonds.
-Also consistent with this intuition, the range between the rebalancing boundaries widens, indicating that the investor is willing to tolerate greater deviations from the desired target as $\tau$ increases.
-But deviations from the desired target decrease sharply as $\tau$ increases, as the inflows from new contributions allow the investor to maintain the alternative allocation closer to the desired target.
+Also consistent with this intuition, the range between the rebalancing boundaries widens, indicating that the investor is willing to tolerate greater deviations from the desired target as τ increases.
+But deviations from the desired target decrease sharply as τ increases as the inflows from new contributions allow the investor to maintain the alternative allocation closer to the desired target.

-Table 8 also shows that spending increases as the contribute rate $\tau$ increases.
+Table 8 also shows that spending increases as the contribute rate τ increases.
 This is expected as the investor is wealthier and the current spending rate C/N does not take into account future capital inflows.
-The standard deviation of spending rates also decreases due to the investor's stronger ability to smooth spending over time and across states.
+The standard deviation of spending rates also decreases because of the investor's stronger ability to smooth spending over time and across states.